On the Arbitrary-Oriented Object Detection: Classification based Approaches Revisited: Related Work

-{\bf Classification for orientation information.} The method of obtaining orientation information through classification is earlier used for multi-view face detection with arbitrary rotation-in-plane (RIP) angles.
-Divide-and-Conquer is adopted in \cite{huang2007high}, which use several small neural networks to deal with a small range of face appearance variations individually.
+Early works have been developed for multi-view face detection with arbitrary rotation-in-plane (RIP) angles, by obtaining orientation information via classification.
+Specifically, the divide-and-conquer technique is adopted in \cite{huang2007high}, which uses several small neural networks to deal with a small range of face appearance variations individually.
 In \cite{rowley1998rotation}, a router network is firstly used to estimate each face candidate’s RIP angle.
 PCN \cite{shi2018real} progressively calibrates the RIP orientation of each face candidate and shrinks the RIP range by half in early stages.
 Finally, PCN makes the accurate final decision for each face candidate to determine whether it is a face and predict the precise RIP angle.
-In other research areas, \cite{kim2019instance} adopts ordinal regression for or effective future motion classification. \cite{yang2018position} obtains the orientation information of the ship by classifying the four sides.
+In other research areas, \cite{kim2019instance} adopts ordinal regression for effective future motion classification. \cite{yang2018position} obtains the orientation information of the ship by classifying the four sides.
 The above methods all obtain the approximate orientation range through classification, but cannot be directly applied to scenarios that require precise orientation information such as aerial images and scene text.
+They also do not suffer the boundary problem due to the PoA and EoE, because their prediction granularity is very rough and the aspect ratio of object is small.